 Or would you prefer to tutor younger children?
 Also, you don’t have to be an independent contractor if you want to work as a tutor.

 While it’s great (and generally higher paying) to work on your own as a tutor, you could work for a tutoring center as well.
 Local tutoring centers abound in most major metropolitan areas.

 It’s also possible to tutor online with a company like Course Hero.

 4. Freelance Graphic Designer

 As a graphic designer you can do a number of jobs – especially when you’re working as a freelancer.
-The average wage for a graphic designer is $16.75 per hour.
+The average wage according to PayScale is $17.60 per hour for a graphic designer .